exercism/jq/concepts/conditionals/about.md

 []         | add / 2       # => error: null (null) and number (2) cannot be divided
 []         | add // 0 / 2  # => 0
 ```

+## Are there more?

+Programmers coming from differnt languages might be expecting a wider variety of conditional commands, such as `cond`, `case`, `switch`, `when`, `unless`, a ternary operator, etc.
+This is all you get.